nineoclocksomewhere/docker-lap-installer/README.md

 ## Using the lap-updater script

-With the lap-update script you keep your Docker container up-to-date.
+With the lap-updater script you keep your Docker container up-to-date.

 Instead of adding the lap-installer.sh script to your volumes, add the lap-updater.sh script.
 ```yaml